 [BC176] Exercise Physiology Designed for those who are interested in the science of exercise and fitness.
 Topics include how the human body and its systems respond and adapt to exercise, factors that affect athletic performance, and basic principles of nutrition.
 Students participate in assessment activities to develop a personal wellness plan.
 Fulfills the laboratory science requirement.
 Students with prior credit for Biology 265, 362, or 367 cannot receive credit for Biochemistry 176.
 (During Jan Plan Selection, select only your preferred lab as one of your four choices.
 Students who are confirmed in the course will automatically be registered for the lecture after Jan Plan Selection closes.)
 Prerequisite: Any 100-level college biology or chemistry course.
 Three credit hours.
 N, Lb.

 BC362fs Medical Biochemistry Introduction to the fundamental principles of biochemistry.
 Course content and format are designed for students intending to proceed to health professional school.
 Lecture topics include amino acids and proteins; enzyme kinetics, mechanisms, and inhibition; lipid and carbohydrate structure and function; and the organization and functions of the major human metabolic pathways.
 Discussions include clinical case studies and other applications of biochemistry on human health.
 Students may not receive credit for both this course and Biochemistry 367 or 368.
 Lecture only.
-Prerequisite: Biology 163 and Chemistry 242.
+Prerequisite: Biology 163 or Biology 164 and Chemistry 242.
 Four credit hours.
-Millard, Moloney
+Millard, Peck

 BC367f Biochemistry of the Cell I Introduction to biochemical processes.
 Topics include the structure and function of the major classes of biological molecules (proteins, carbohydrates, nucleic acids, and lipids).
 Lectures, homework, and discussion focus on content-related problem-solving, critical-thinking, and communication skills.
 The optional laboratory introduces the fundamental biochemical techniques such as PCR, enzyme and protein assays, and gel electrophoresis.
 Students may not receive credit for both Biochemistry 362 and 367.
 Prerequisite: Junior or senior standing, Chemistry 242, and Biology 163.
 Four or five credit hours.
 Rice